Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/strata_card.rst

   /

 **Assign material properties using surface datasets and superposition.**
-Since SET_MATERIAL_IDS_BELOW_SURFACE is defined, strata overwrite all cell IDs below their surface.
+With SURFACE_DATASET, all cell IDs below the surface are overwritten.
-Therefore, all cells are initially inactivated (i.e., the INACTIVE card inactivates the cells regardless of which soil is assigned).
+Below, all cells are initially inactivated (i.e., the INACTIVE card inactivates the cells regardless of which soil is assigned).
 Then, soil1 is assigned to all cells below layer1_dataset, soil2 is assigned to all cells below layer1_dataset, and soil3 to all